 God brought the Israelites out of Egypt and supplied them with all their needs, and made promises to them of a wondrous land.

 Many, if not almost all the Israelites wanted to turn back.
 And when it came to entering into the Promises of God, they were fearful and wouldn't obey.
 "That's ok," God said to them.
 "Because I love you so much I'll bring you into my Promises anyway, in spite of the terrible way you treat me."

 Is that what God said?
 Not in my Bible He didn't.
 But apparently there are a lot of Bibles given to preachers where it does say that, because that is what they are preaching.

 In the wilderness, which is where we are at this time - between Egypt (the World) and the Promised Land (Heaven and Eternity) - the Israelites could have turned back if they chose to.
 Of course to do so would have meant death in the wilderness, or death at the hands of the Egyptians if they made it back.
 But God only brought those into His promised land who were ready to fight, who were conditioned, who had on their full armor and knew how to use it.
-Only those Israelites who had learned from their experience in the wilderness to listen to God, which they learned this by falling and getting back up, thereby having faith in God - these saw the Promises offered to their rebellious parents.
+Only those Israelites who had learned from their experience in the wilderness to listen to God, which they learned this by falling and getting back up, thereby demonstrating faith in God - these saw the Promises offered to their rebellious parents.

 Are you riders of the fence experiencing any uneasiness?

 Are you preachers of: "Have it and do nothing" feeling any prick of conscience?